OVERVIEW OF DISPUTE RESOLUTION

 Mediation and Collaborative Law is a style of dispute resolution where a neutral, independent person (the mediator) helps you and your ex-partner resolve any disagreements.
-This can be for division of property, child support, parenting issues or spousal maintenance.
+This can be for the division of property, child support, parenting issues, or spousal maintenance.
 Mediators do not give legal advice, but it is often very helpful if the mediator is legally qualified and understands what type of outcome might result from an application to the Court.
 They assist the parties to negotiate an agreement that is fair.
 Aylward Game offers a mediation service, with James Noble, who is our highly experienced consultant solicitor, a qualified mediator.

 Mediation is a voluntary process

 Mediation is usually a voluntary process, but the Family Court may order that you and your ex-partner participate in mediation, depending on your circumstances.
 Depending on the level of conflict and personal dynamics of the relationship between you and your ex-partner two Mediators may be necessary.

 If the Family Court orders mediation or you and your ex-partner agree, you may be allowed to have your lawyer present in the mediation.
 The Mediator’s role is to assist communication between you and your ex-partner so that you can have open discussions and negotiate a settlement.
 If you choose to use mediation outside of the Court process, you may decide that only you, your ex-partner and the Mediator will be part of the Mediation process.

 DISPUTE RESOLUTION ROLES